mihkostas/joyst/README.md

 # joyst
-control your mouse with a gamepad (ps one classic tested).
+Control your mouse with a gamepad (ps one classic tested).

 Dependencies:
   - python